atanas-zlatev-98/my-milestones/README.md

 **Backend Type - Firebase**

 - This application uses a real backend powered by Firebase, specifically:
-  Firebase Authentication – for user registration and login Firebase Database for storing data
+  Firebase Authentication – for user registration and login and Firebase Database for storing data

 ## 7. **Data Operations (CRUD)**